dftbplus/recipes/docs/parallel/benchmarking.rst

 * Parallel scaling of simple examples.

+* Parallel efficiency.

-* Use of the `Groups` keyword in DFTB+ to improve parallel scaling for calculations with spin polarisation and/or k-points.
+* Use of the `Groups` keyword in DFTB+ to improve scaling and efficiency for calculations with spin polarisation and/or k-points.

 * Effects of latency on code performance.